Central Florida Sexual Harassment Lawyers

 - Rating a person's sexuality

 Preparing for the Harassment Claim

 Employees must first file their claim alleging workplace harassment with the Equal Employment Opportunity Commission or appropriate state agency.
-They may decide to prosecute the case themselves or hand it over for a private action.
+These agencies may decide to prosecute the case on behalf of the victim or issue a Right to Sue to allow the victim to pursue a private action.

 Sexual Harassment and Employers

 When an employee, manager, or supervisor of a company is accused of sexual harassment, the business and its reputation is on the line.
 Your business has a great deal at stake and therefore needs to be prepared.
 The sexual harassment defense attorneys at NeJame Law in Orlando are here to assist and evaluate claims against your company for sexual harassment.
 Our experienced and knowledgeable attorneys work hard to prevent these claims and keep your business’ reputation from being tainted.
 At times, employees are revengeful after being fired and file fraudulent claims against the company.
 These are all matters that our sexual harassment defense attorneys evaluate.

 An employer or supervisor may be liable for conduct that creates a hostile work environment.
 The employer can avoid liability only if it reasonably tried to prevent and correct the harassing conduct, and the employee failed to avail themselves of opportunities to correct the conduct provided by the employer.
 Damages owed by the employer may include back pay or other damages associated with termination or other actions taken by the employer.